Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 A sandbox template controls which objects come over and how many records.
 Without a template:

-- Full: pulls everything (this is the point of Full).
+• Full: pulls everything, which is the point of Full.

 With a template, you specify:

-Templates are the only way to make Partial Copy useful — without one, the sample distribution often misses the records you actually need to test.
+Templates are the only way to make Partial Copy useful.
+Without one, the sample distribution often misses the records you actually need to test, especially edge-case profiles like Accounts with many open Opportunities or Cases with long comment threads.
+Build the template once, name it explicitly (partial-qa-2026), and version it next to the rest of your release-engineering metadata.

 Data masking